raminshahab/weatherbot/README.md

 ```

 Now you've installed the Rasa Framework and Spacy language
-model library using the med sized model and give the better
-intent classification versus the lighter small library
+model library you can import the module as so -- import spacey('en')

 Steps when creating and training your AI assistant
 ```bash